neuhaus/ricoh-theta-autoit/README.md

 application.

-The generated files will be **auto-levelled** and contain the **XMP metadata** necessary to turn the image into a photosphere and to use it with [Mapillary](http://blog.mapillary.com/update/2014/09/10/support-for-pano.html).
+The generated files will be **auto-levelled** and contain the **XMP metadata** necessary to turn the images into photospheres and/or use them with [Mapillary](http://blog.mapillary.com/update/2014/09/10/support-for-pano.html).

 Refer to the [Wiki](https://github.com/neuhaus/ricoh-theta-autoit/wiki) for download links.